Moremar/tuto-angular/README.txt

 Store
 -----
-Import in the app.module.ts the StoreModule and list its reducers :
+Import in the app.module.ts the StoreModule and list its reducers.
+USually there would be one reducer function per section of our app :
     StoreModule.forRoot({ shoppingList: ShoppingListReducer })

 With this setup, NgRx creates an application store with the given reducers.
 We can access it by injecting in a module/component an object of class Store.
 Store is generic, and needs to specify the actual full type of the store :